ICT & COMPUTER SCIENCE

 • create and formally test an interactive program using selection, input, and output;

-• correct (debug) a short interactive program containing more than one error;
+• correct (debug) a short interactive program containing more than one error.

-Digital Citizenship: Students will learn how to be safe, responsible, and respectful online.
-They will be able to develop an understanding of the internet as a means of communication and its associated risks.
 Furthermore, they will also understand the importance of online privacy.
-Learning how to be a good digital citizen comes hand-in-hand with learning how to be a considerate person; nurturing a sense of empathy towards others, and developing healthy relationships.
-They will learn digital citizenship skills such as identifying and preventing cyberbullying.
-Also In relation to respect, students will learn that anything posted on social media is going to stick around.
+Learning how to be a good digital citizen comes hand-in-hand with learning how to be a considerate person, nurturing a sense of empathy towards others, and developing healthy relationships.
+They will learn digital literacy skills such as identifying and preventing cyberbullying.
+Also, In relation to respect, students will learn that anything posted on social media is going to stick around.
 The old common phrase “think before you speak” is now also the same as “think before you post online”.

 (IGCSE / Computer Science 0478 / Optional subject)